 Tajik Star, Soviet Victim

 After his return to Poland in 1948, Wat became the editor-in-chief of the PIW State Publishing Institute.
-In 1948 and 1949, he co-edited Odrodzenie weekly.
-He was also a board member of Polish PEN Club in between 1947 and 63, and published in Kuźnica and Twórczość.
+In 1948 and 1949, he co-edited Odrodzenie Weekly.
+He was also a board member of Polish PEN Club in between 1947 and 1963, and published in Kuźnica and Twórczość.

 Wat was actively involved in the Polish post-war literary life, but the gradual restriction of creative freedom and socialist-realist directives announced at the Szczecin Writer Congress caused the poet to become silent again.